kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 $$u(x_1,x_2) = (x_1)^{1/4} (x_2)^{3/4}$$

-Suppose that a first bundle contains 16 slices of pizza and 1 burrito, so that u(16,1)=2.
+Suppose that a first bundle contains 16 slices of pizza and 1 burrito, so that $$u(16,1)=2$$.
 If a second bundle has 3 slices of pizzas and 3 burritos, then $$u(3,3)=3$$.
 It follows that this consumer prefers the second over the first combination of goods (i.e., he likes to have 3 slices of pizzas and 3 burritos more than having 16 slices of pizza and 1 burrito). ■

-Though there are many types of utility functions, in this course we will mainly focus on three of them: Cobb-Douglas, Perfect Complements (i.e., Leontieff), and Perfect Substitutes (i.e., linear).
+Though there are many types of utility functions, three of them are of particular importance: Cobb-Douglas, Perfect Complements (i.e., Leontieff), and Perfect Substitutes (i.e., linear).
 We will sometimes also use the CES utility function.
 (CES stands for constant elasticity of substitution.
 We will clarify this term later.)
 The specific mathematical (functional) form of each of these utilities is given in the next table.

 Utility Function | Mathematical Form :----------------|:-----------------